Adobe Illustrator | .ai |

 We have tutorials to help you convert your art to a vector format in Adobe Illustrator and Inkscape.

-The minimum hole size in waterjet cut parts changes depending on the thickness and type of material.
-Be sure to check the material page for your chosen material to ensure your design exceeds the minimum geometry size.
+The minimum hole or cutout size in waterjet cut parts changes depending on the thickness and type of material.

 In the example above the red circles would be too small to cut correctly.